-The Board of Directors may not, however, make an amendment to the option plan without shareholder approval if shareholder approval is required under Rule 16(b)(3) under the Securities Exchange Act of 1934, Section 422 of the Internal Revenue Code or the rules of any exchange of Nasdaq or similar regulatory body.
+The Board of Directors may not, however, make an amendment to the option plan without shareholder approval if shareholder approval is required under Rule 16b-3 under the Securities Exchange Act of 1934, Section 422 of the Internal Revenue Code or the rules of any exchange, Nasdaq or similar regulatory body, if applicable at that time to Biosante.
 Furthermore, the Board of Directors cannot make any modification to the option plan that would adversely affect outstanding options without the consent of the affected participants.